What Satan Did to Paul: A Thorn in the Flesh

-“The Wiles of the Devil” series (post #14)
+“The Wiles of the Devil” series (post #13)

 And lest I should be exalted above measure by the abundance of the revelations, a thorn in the flesh was given to me, a messenger of Satan to buffet me, lest I be exalted above measure.
 (2 Corinthians 12:7, N.K.J.V.)

 Theories have been kicked around for centuries as to what Paul’s thorn was.
-Some believe that it was some type of disease or ailment.
+Some believe that it was a type of disease or ailment.
 Migraines, malaria, epilepsy, a speech impediment (1 Corinthians 2:1-4), earaches, and eye trouble (Galatians 5:14-15; 6:11) have all been suggested.

 Others believe that Paul used the word “flesh” to refer not to his physical body but to his inborn nature of sin.
 This interpretation places the buffeted area inside his inner nature rather than upon his outer body.
 If the interpretation is correct, it means that his thorn was some type of inner temptation with which he constantly struggled.